Nudity and protest: FEMEN

 The protest group FEMEN (founded in 2008 in Ukraine) regularly stages topless protests against sex tourists, international marriage agencies, sexism and other social ills.
 These protests received worldwide press coverage in 2009.
 Since late 2011 FEMEN operations became not limited to Ukraine and they have demonstrated in other European countries including non-Ukrainian protesters.
 FEMEN justifies its provocative methods stating "If we staged simple protests with banners, then our claims would not have been noticed".
 FEMEN receives small financial backing by individuals.
 In January 2012, three members of the group staged a topless protest at the World Economic Forum in Davos, Switzerland.
 In October 2013 FEMEN had its largest membership in France (30 FEMEN France local activists in January 2013).
 In October 2012 the organization claimed it had about 40 activists in Ukraine, and another 100 who had joined their protests abroad.

 Naturist and nudist movements

 There are a number of groups and individuals campaigning for the right to be naked in public.

 Urbanudista

 A group led by Avril X called UrbaNudismo has led several casual nudity excursions in high visibility public urban environments in Brazil as well as some Western European countries.

 APNEL

 APNEL is the prominent French nudity rights group.

 NAKTIV

 Naktiv.net is a generic Naked Activities site.

 Denmark

 In 1969, in Denmark, 300 individuals participated in a naked "wade-in" at a Danish beach, which helped push forward a reform of public policy.
 It is now allowable to be naked at any public beach in Denmark with only two major exceptions: Holmsland Klit and Hennestrand.
 The remaining 4,700 kilometers of Danish coast are clothing-optional.

+Ireland

+The Irish Naturism Association is the Republic of Ireland's nudist group.
+As of April 2018, it was "the fastest growing naturist association in Europe" with 231 members.

+In July 2016, Carina Fitzpatrick, a female concert-goer at the KnockanStockan music festival in County Wicklow, Ireland, was arrested for revealing her breasts at the concert in an attempt to highlight the inequality between men being able to go topless during outdoor summer events whereas women can not.
+The incident opened up a conversation about women's bodily autonomy and nudism in Ireland.